tracer-x/TracerX-examples/README.md

 Copyright 2015, 2016 National University of Singapore

-This software includes third-party software.
-Some sample programs are from LLBMC 2013.1 distribution, modified for running with KLEE.
-The LLBMC license information is included in the `license/LLBMC_LICENSE` file.
-This software also includes GNU Coreutils 6.10: Refer to its license in `license/COPYING`.
+This software includes third-party software, including some sample programs are from LLBMC 2013.1 distribution modified for running with KLEE, GNU Coreutils 6.10, and portions of libPNG.
+Their license information is included in the `license/LLBMC_LICENSE`, `license/COPYING`, and `license/LIBPNG_LICENSE`.

 To run the examples using KLEE, first edit Makefile.common to set the right variable values for your system.